Kurento/kurento/source/features/kurento_protocol.rst

 Create
 ------

 This message requests the creation of an object from the Kurento API (Media Pipelines and Media Elements).
 The parameter *type* specifies the type of the object to be created.
 The parameter *constructorParams* contains all the information needed to create the object.
 Each message needs different *constructorParams* to create the object.
-These parameters are defined in the :doc:`Kurento API section </features/kurento_api>`.
+These parameters are defined :doc:`per-module </features/kurento_modules>`.

 Media Elements have to be contained in a previously created Media Pipeline.
 Therefore, before creating Media Elements, a Media Pipeline must exist.
 The response of the creation of a Media Pipeline contains a parameter called *sessionId*, which must be included in the next create requests for Media Elements.